mojs/mojs.github.io/docs/tutorials/shape-swirl/README.md

 [Link to pen](https://codepen.io/sol0mka/pen/95a862f1ad8445134466ad7d64213d46)

 ::: warning Accessibility warning
 When making fullscreen transitions, make sure to include a chech for if the user preferes reduced motion.
 We don't wanna trigger a migrane attack for our user.
-For example, you can play the animation from the end instead of frame 0, to ensure the last frame will be visible (like we do in this example when you press the play button here and has reduced motion set in your computers preferences):
+For example, you can play the animation from the end instead of frame 0, to ensure the last frame will be visible:

 ```js
 let prefersReducedMotion = false;